Best May Dividend Paying Stocks

 - Verizon

-Then, at a minimum, review these dividends metrics before you invest.
+Finally, at a minimum, review these dividend metrics before you invest.

 - Yield